felix-mu/geomap-wms-panel/README.md

 The Geomap WMS Panel Plugin allows the use of [dataLinks](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/) to update a dashboard variable with data of the clicked feature.
 This enables interactions between the map panel and other panels in the dashbaord, which use the same dashboard variable in their data queries.
 To make use of this functionality a datalink has to be created (see the [official documentation](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/#add-a-data-link)) on how to do that.

-> ⚠️ As of now the plugin is only able to handle on (the first) data link ⚠️
+> ⚠️ As of now the plugin is only able to handle 1 (the first) data link ⚠️

 This example demonstrates how to configure the Geomap WMS Panel Plugin to update a dashboard variable "ladestationen" with the value of the data field of name "name" by clicking on a feature on the map.